 With the death in 1612 of Francesco Gonzaga, Duke of Mantua, who boasted rights on the Monferrato, new internal struggles were unleashed for his succession.

 Canelli was besieged in 1613 by Carlo Gonzaga, Duke of Nevérs: despite the continuous attempts to break through the troops of the Monferrato were unable to conquer the city, this thanks to the decisive contribution offered by the population that supports the troops of the Duke of Savoy and forced the enemy to retreat.
 The commemoration of the famous siege – suspended today – was staged until 2016.

-The Municipality of Canelli can boast the title of "City".
+The Municipality of Canelli boasts the title of “City”.

 Food and wine and typical products.